strimzi/strimzi-kafka-oauth/README.md

 - ENV var `strimzi.client.id`
 - `server.properties` property `strimzi.client.id`

-##### Configuring the token validation
+#### Configuring the token validation

-The most essential OAuth2 configuration on the Kafka broker is the configuration related to validation of the access tokens passed from Kafka clients to the Kafka broker during SASL based authentication mechanism.
+Token validation defines how the broker verifies access tokens during SASL authentication.
+You configure this behavior by specifying how the broker validates the tokens that clients present when they connect.

 There are two options for token validation:
 - Using the JWKS endpoint in combination with signed JWT formatted access tokens
 - Using the introspection endpoint

-###### Validation using the JWKS endpoint
+##### Validation using the JWKS endpoint

-If your authorization server generates JWT tokens, and exposes the JWKS Endpoint then using JWKS endpoint is most efficient, since it does not require contacting the authorization server whenever a new Kafka client connects to the Kafka Broker.
+If your authorization server generates JWT tokens, and exposes the JWKS Endpoint then using JWKS endpoint is more efficient, since it does not require contacting the authorization server whenever a new Kafka client connects to the Kafka Broker.

 Specify the following `oauth.*` properties:
-- `oauth.jwks.endpoint.uri` (e.g.: "https://localhost:8443/auth/realms/demo/protocol/openid-connect/certs")
+- `oauth.jwks.endpoint.uri` (e.g.: "https://localhost:8443/realms/demo/protocol/openid-connect/certs")
-- `oauth.valid.issuer.uri` (e.g.: "https://localhost:8443/auth/realms/demo" - only access tokens issued by this issuer will be accepted)
+- `oauth.valid.issuer.uri` (e.g.: "https://localhost:8443/realms/demo" - only access tokens issued by this issuer will be accepted)

 Some authorization servers don't provide the `iss` claim.
 In that case you would not set `oauth.valid.issuer.uri`, and you would explicitly turn off issuer checking by setting the following option to `false`:
 - `oauth.check.issuer` (e.g. "false")